Does the Sheriff Serve Papers on the Weekend? What You Should Know

 - Proper documentation of the details of service, including date, time, and method of delivery.

-- Filing a proof of service (or return of service) with the court to verify the successful delivery of the legal papers.
+- Filing someone with a return of service with the court to verify the successful delivery of the legal papers.

 - Maintaining neutrality by acting as an impartial party in the legal process, without influencing or taking sides in the case.